AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 A tag is defined as a list of FQDNs.
 One or more gateways is attached to a tag.
 Any updates to a tag automatically triggers updates to all gateways attached to the tag.
-Multiple tags can be defined o the controller.
+Multiple tags can be defined for the controller.
 The domains in the tag are the destinations that are allowed for traffic to pass.